I race almost every weekend. I posted about it last week. Honestly, it’s a hobby I like to do. Saving money at road

-With the exception of one race, I never win money from races.
-For every 5k this summer, I’ve paid full price.
+Except for one race, I never win money from races.
+For every 5k this summer, I’ve paid the full price.
 I don’t mind $20-30 for a weekly 5k.
-It’s becoming easier to save money on running races if you spend some time looking.
+It’s becoming easier to save money on road races if you spend some time looking.

 You make time for what you want to do, but you also budget appropriately for what you want to do.
-I was thinking a lot about budgeting for road races last week, so I decided to compile tips of how I try and save money.
+I was thinking a lot about budgeting for road races last week, so I decided to compile tips on saving money at road races.
 Hopefully, they can help you too!
-This also keeps in mind that I do not have children to take care of.

 For me, racing is a hobby, and paying for races goes along with the sport.
 Looking back at the last few months, I’ve spent between $120-170 a month on racing and race fees.
 That is the cost of 2 half marathons these days or sometimes even one!
 Heck, that is half the cost of the NYCM marathon!

 - First, I’m fortunate there are many race options within 45 minutes of my house.
-I have the option of racing in Philadelphia, Wilmington and all along the shore.
+I have the option of racing in Philadelphia, Wilmington, and all along the shore.
 Each location is between 20-45 minutes.
-While I do live 90 miles from NYC would be a 2+ hour commute and with tolls cost me an extra 50 dollars.
+While I live 90 miles from NYC would be a 2+ hour commute and with tolls cost me an extra 50 dollars.
 I would rather not pay 80 dollars for a 5k.
 So that is ruled out for “saving money.”
 Running at local races also prevents spending money on extra gas, hotels, and even meals the night before.
 Local races are a lot more inexpensive!
 You can do 10-20 local races for the price of one travel race.

 - To save money on road races, I scout out races by several factors: